-This is the first of what I expect will be a “mini-series” on Calvinism.
-I’ll be focusing on difficulties people have with Reformed theology—including a couple which were articulated to me by someone who actually considers herself a Calvinist.
+This is the first part of a short series on difficulties people have with Reformed theology.
+This isn’t just for non-Reformed people; a couple of the questions I’ll tackle were articulated to me by a Calvinist.

 Needless to say, I don’t think, in the final analysis, that these are genuine problems for Calvinism.
 But they are certainly perceived that way—they are psychological barriers which many people (including Calvinists) find hard to overcome.